phact-cmf/Router/docs/en.md

 $router->setContainer($myContainer);
 ```

 > Attention!
-Router just provide Container to the default Invoker implementation.
+Router just provides Container to the default Invoker implementation.
 > If you use your own Invoker implementation, keep that in mind.

 ## Loader